-You have reported that your total individual income in 2021 before taxes was \$150,000 and above.
+You have reported that your total individual income in 2021 before taxes was $$150,\!000$ and above.

 [Displayed in all cases]

 Could you provide your best guess of what your total individual income was?

+page break -

 [If participant does not reside in the U.S]

+End of survey

 Unfortunately, you do not fulfil the requirements of this study since you do not reside in the U.S.

+Thank you for your time.

 Please return your submission on Prolific by selecting the 'Stop without completing' button.

+---- page break -----

 [Attention check screen]

 In surveys like ours, some participants do not carefully read the questions.
 This means that there are a lot of random answers that can compromise the results of research studies.
 To show that you read our questions carefully, please choose both "Extremely interested" and "Not at all interested" below:

-- Extremely interested
+• Extremely interested

-- Very interested
+• Very interested

-- A little bit interested
+• A little bit interested

-- Almost not interested
+• Almost not interested

-- Not at all interested
+• Not at all interested page break

-- page break
+page break